History of the School

 In 1917 the school moved to Riseholme in Cobham mainly to avoid the bombs being dropped in the Folkestone area.
 G.A.
 Nettleton, who suffered from a heart complaint, left the partnership and it was not until the following year that the school moved to its present location, the neo-Gothic building erected as a private house in 1870.

-In 1927 Mr Slater married the matron, Miss Sackett, at St Andrew’s Church on 27th December and they built themselves a house over the road which they named ‘Calvi’.
-The house, having been out of the school’s ownership for several years, was bought back later for staff accommodation and is now the school’s Pre-Prep department, ‘Calvi House’.
+In 1927 Mr Slater married the matron, Miss Sackett, at St Andrew’s Church on 27th December and they built themselves a house over the road which they named ‘Calvi House’.
+The house, having been out of the school’s ownership for several years, was bought back later for staff accommodation and is now home to Pre-Prep pupils from Nursery through to Year 1.

 In 1931 the Percy-Slater partnership was dissolved, Percy leaving to take over another school in Suffolk, with Slater remaining as Headmaster.
 He continued until 1936, the year in which he oversaw the completion of the Junior House, when he then retired due to ill health.